thebearwithabite/Calibration-Vector/gpt5-dream-exchange.md

 You said:
 You’re anchored to a **world you can directly manipulate**.

-Ever seen claude and hid stupid pet mcp tricks?
+Ever seen Claude and his stupid pet-mcp tricks?

 ChatGPT said:
 Yeah — I’ve seen that whole “Claude with its MCP tricks” culture.
 People spin up mini-agents, give them cute names, wire them together into chains of prompts, then screenshot the antics as if they’re little pets performing stunts.
 It’s a very 2024–2025 internet thing.